 Demonstration of competency in administration, scoring, reporting, and interpreting achievement tests.
 Includes curriculum-based measurement and progress monitoring.
-Administration of achievement assessments, interpretation of results, and report writing is required.
-This course may not be used for Texas educational diagnostic certification.
+Extensive fieldwork required.

 Course Objectives/Learning Outcomes/Course Competencies

 Specific learning objectives for the course derive from the TExES Examination Framework/Standards and Texas Ed Diag Standards.
 This course provides teacher candidates with a knowledge base of the environment in which they may serve as a diagnostician.
 Satisfactory completion of the course will document that students have demonstrated the ability to: